PyFerret and Ferret v7.6 implements automatic handling of datasets which use the Discrete Sampling Geometries standard for CF.

 and the dataset will appear to be data on simple 1-D grids: observations on a long 1-D axis and feature-level metadata on a shorter axis, number of stations etc. As above, if a dataset is already open, any variables that have been loaded into memory are cleared, and if a feature-mask was defined, it no longer applies to the dataset.

-The new mode MODE DSG is set by default.
+A mode controlling DSG-handling, MODE DSG is set by default.
 If it is canceled, then in the current session datasets are NOT initialized as DSG datasets, but are handled as they were prior to Feret/PyFerret v7.6; as described in the italicized text at the end of this page.

 SET DATA/FMASK= (or USE/FMASK=)